jtail/conventions/java/variables.md

 the reader has to iterate over all possible combinations
 3. Reusing variable often indicates a failure to name new values properly.
 4. When rearranging lines during refactoring it is easy to alter the result of method execution without noticing it.

+#### Avoid explicitly declaring variables and method parameters final

+Motto: If you are consistently practicing "Prefer effectively final local variables" section listed above, then all of your variables will be effectively final and can be declared as such.
+Therefore, to be consistent you have 2 options: declare all variables final or completely avoid doing so.
+Second option is more concise while choosing the first one brings no benefits as discovering a mutable variable 'rings the bell' that something is wrong already.
+Static analysis tools can be configured to catch such situations at compile time.
+Note that JDK 8+ compiler identifies effectively final variables and treats them as such, so there will be no difference in compiled code.